dlurton/anode/THOUGHTS.md

  - See if it's possible to reduce size of LLVM shared libraries and lwnn executables... (llvm is almost a gig!)
  - Functions
- - Send results to an external function instead of returning them from the module initializer
- - Negative literal ints and floats.

 Really should be using this: